Prepare and Prevent Loss

 History of hurricanes in Virginia.

-Evacuation zones designated A thorough D are in place across coastal Virginia.
+Evacuation zones designated A through D are in place across coastal Virginia.
 In the event of a storm or other emergency, residents of one or more zones may be directed to evacuate depending on tides, storm intensity, path, and other factors.

 All you have to do is Know Your Zone.